 Designer, maker and facilitator with over 20 years experience of professional and community practice.
-Originally trained in Theatre Design but through her community arts practice, her interest in fibre art grew and a desire to develop personal artwork.
+Originally trained in Theatre Design but through my community arts practice, my interest in fibre art grew and a desire to develop personal artwork.
 Recent graduate in MA Textile Practice from Manchester School of Art.
-She is a member of Prism Contemporary Textiles Collective, Society of Embroidered Work, Precious Collective and Society of British Theatre Design.
+Member of Prism Contemporary Textiles Collective, Society of Embroidered Work, Precious Collective and Society of British Theatre Design.

-Nerissa Cargill Thompson encourages the viewer to stop and look closer; to consider the beauty, value and purpose in the old and discarded through photography and three-dimensional textiles.
-Her work investigates how things change appearance & shape over time, not just eroding or decaying but also new layers of growth, giving interesting juxtapositions of structure and colour.
-I document and respond to the changes I see in the world around me and make work using old clothes and scrap materials within her work for economic & ecological sustainability.
+Through three-dimensional textiles and photography, I investigate how things change appearance & shape over time, not just eroding or decaying but also new layers of growth, giving interesting juxtapositions of structure and colour.
+I document and respond to the changes I see in the world around me and make work using old clothes and scrap materials for both economic & ecological sustainability.

 MA Textiles in Practice, Manchester School of Art, 2016-18